ploxiln/fab-classic/README.rst

 Upstream Fabric is now on version 2.x.
 Fabric-2.x is python3 compatible, and comes *after* Fabric3.
 Fabric-2.x has significant compatibility-breaking changes, in order to fix some long-standing limitations.

-You probably should not use this for new projects, in that case you should consider Fabric-2.x - see http://www.fabfile.org/
+It makes some common "easy" use-cases more difficult, and porting to it can be a large task.

 ------